 On to the ah-mazing roast veggies.
 I like big, chunky roasted vegetables so I purchased the biggest carrots I could find.
 After peeling off the skins, I cut them into approximately 2-inch pieces.
-I used two big sweet yellow onions instead of one and cut them into slices.
 I also used two bulbs of fennel because I wanted to fill my roasting pan to the brim.
-I tossed everything into the bottom of my roasting pan, added salt, pepper and more sprigs of thyme, then sprinkled it all with olive oil.
-I knew these veggies would boast amazing tangy and savory flavors.
-Then I added my chicken to the top of the rack in my roasting pan and put it in the oven.
+Then I tossed everything into the bottom of my roasting pan, added salt, pepper and more sprigs of thyme, then sprinkled it all with olive oil.
+I added my chicken to the top of the rack in my roasting pan and put it in the oven.

-I let that bad boy roast in the oven per Ina’s instruction for 1½ hours until it was a tantalizing golden brown and the vegetables were just tender.
+I let that bad boy roast in the oven per Ina’s instruction for 1-1/2 hours until it was a tantalizing golden brown and the vegetables were just tender.
+Test the bird’s internal temperature by making sure a thermometer registers at least 165° when inserted in the thickest part of the thigh.
+This is the safe temperature for both white and dark meat.
 You can also cut between a leg and a thigh; if the juices run clear, it’s done.
-And always test the bird’s internal temperature by making sure a thermometer registers at least 170°-175° when inserted in the thickest part of the thigh.
-This is the safe temperature for both white and dark meat.

-Finally, I removed the chicken and vegetables from the roasting pan to a platter and covered the bird with aluminum foil for about 20 minutes.
+I removed the chicken and vegetables from the roasting pan to a platter.
+Then I covered the bird with aluminum foil for about 20 minutes.
 That short amount of time felt like an hour because I could hardly wait to slice into the succulent, juicy meat and scoop up the tender veggies.

 Ina’s roast chicken is worthy of every ohh, ahh and mmm it elicits.
-No wonder the Royals love it—it’s as perfect and impeccable as Ina herself.
-My family gave it a thumbs-up and quickly asked for seconds.
-Regardless of your cooking style or level of experience, this crisp-skinned and tender-fleshed chicken will earn its title as a dinnertime hero.
+It’s as perfect and impeccable as Ina herself!
+My family gave it a thumbs up and quickly asked for seconds.
+Regardless of your cooking style or level of experience, this crisp-skinned chicken will be a dinnertime hero.

-If you love entertaining, then don’t miss Ina’s best tips for hosting happy gatherings of all kinds.
+If you love entertaining, don’t miss Ina’s best tips for hosting happy gatherings of all kinds.